britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 sequence/acknowledgement and timestamp analysis with spin bit analysis, as described in {{usage}}.

-This section currently focuses one initial use case, interdomain troubleshooting.
+This section currently focuses two initial use cases.
 Additional use cases will be added in future revisions; see https://github.com/britram/draft-trammell-spin-bit/issues for use cases we are currently considering.